malakalhabdan/malakalhabdan/README.md

 - 👋 Hi, I’m @malakalhabdan
-- 👀 I’m interested in Quantum Information
+- 👀 I’m interested in Quantum Computation
 - 🌱 I’m currently learning Quantum computing
 - 💞️ I’m looking to collaborate on this field